zjans/QGIS3_EasyFreehandEditing/README.md

 2. switch to edit mode
 3. press the freehand button and create a new geometry
 ### Options:
-The tolerance counter can be used to simplify geometries.
+- the tolerance counter can be used to simplify geometries
+- snapping ability for line geometries (pressed ctrl)